CONFIDENTIALITY AND PRIVACY

-Any community member may seek advice and counseling confidentially, including about sexual assault, sexual harassment or other sexual misconduct, by speaking to thosethese University employees.
+Any community member may seek advice and counseling confidentially, including about sexual assault, sexual harassment or other sexual misconduct, by speaking to these University employees.

-Note that confidentiality who are outside the official reporting channels.
 Confidentiality will be maintained by a counselor or, therapist or priest acting in a pastoral capacity under all circumstances, except when there is an immediate threat of serious harm to a person.
-This means that, in almost all circumstances, these people are not required to report any information to anyone without permission.
+This means that in almost all circumstances, these people are not required to report any information to anyone without permission.
 Please note that the University also has a Faculty Ombuds who, except in certain required instances such as the immediate threat of serious harm, will not report instances of sexual misconduct.

-All employees (except for confidential resources listed above) are required to share disclosures of sexual misconduct with the Title IX Coordinator.
+All employees, except for the resources listed above, are required to share disclosures of sexual misconduct with the Title IX Coordinator.
 These reports to the Title IX Coordinator will include the name of the reporting person, name of the Respondent (if shared), general nature of the incident, date, time of day, and location, as well as other information needed to assess whether an on-going threat is present in order to evaluate whether a timely warning should be issued.

 If a Complainant reports an incident of sexual misconduct and chooses not to file a formal complaint, supportive measures will remain available to the Complainant.
 In such cases, the University must weigh the Complainant’s choice against its obligation to provide a safe, non-discriminatory environment for all students and employees, including the Complainant.
 Although rare, there may be times when the University cannot honor a Complainant’s request and the Title IX Coordinator may determine that a formal complaint is necessary in order to provide a safe, non-discriminatory environment for all community members.